SaviKoissi/Mathematical-Biology/README.md

 #### sqrt()

-Return the square root of a numeric objects
+Return the square root of a numerical object

 ```{r}
 >sqrt(c(2,4))